Maternity Care Honor Roll, 2025

 Introduction

-In collaboration with the California Maternal Quality Care Collaborative (CMQCC) and CalHospitalCompare.org (CHC), HCAI’s 2024 Maternity Care Honor Roll data visualization provides an overview of 94 out of 223 eligible California hospitals that met or exceeded performance standards for five maternal health metrics: nulliparous term singleton vertex (NTSV) C-section, surgical site infection after a C-section, vaginal birth after a C-section (VBAC), episiotomy, and early elective deliveries prior to 39 weeks gestational age.
-This expands the performance evaluation in the 2015 – 2023 honor rolls, which only recognized hospitals that met the NTSV C-section performance standard.
+Historically, the Maternity Care Honor Roll program had only recognized hospitals that met the statewide NTSV C-section target rate of 23.6%.
+The new maternity care composite measure, which summarizes data from multiple measures, expands the performance evaluation to hospitals meeting or exceeding standards in five maternal health metrics: nulliparous term singleton vertex (NTSV) C-section, surgical site infection after a C-section, vaginal birth after a C-section (VBAC), episiotomy, and early elective deliveries prior to 39 weeks gestational age.

 Evidence suggests that the chance of having a C-section delivery largely depends on aspects such as where delivering occurs and the practice patterns of the obstetric care team.
 Even for low-risk, first-birth pregnancies, huge variations are noted in rates of C-sections at individual hospitals.

-Overuse of C-sections can result in higher rates of complications like hemorrhage, transfusions, infection, and blood clots.
-The surgery also brings risks for babies, including higher rates of infection, respiratory complications, neonatal intensive care unit stays, and lower breastfeeding rates.
+Overuse of C-sections can result in higher rates of complications like hemorrhage, transfusions, infection, and blood clots.1 The surgery also brings risks for babies, including higher rates of infection, respiratory complications, neonatal intensive care unit stays, and lower breastfeeding rates.

 Key Findings